Ebryx/aws-threathunting/aws-honey_tokens_usage_alerter/Readme.md

 # Description
-	Lambda function that periodically checks if AWS API calls have been made from honey tokens/fake users and alerts on Slack
+	Lambda function that periodically checks if trap keys set have been compromised, i.e: used to make any AWS API call and alert on Slack

 # Requirements
 - python3 libraries mentioned in requirements.txt